martinklepsch/s3-beam/README.md

 handler, `(GET "/my-cool-route" ...)`, and then pass it in the options map to `s3-pipe` in the frontend.

+If you are serving your S3 bucket with CloudFront, or another CDN/proxy, you can pass `upload-url` as a fifth parameter to `s3-sign`, so that the ClojureScript client is directed to upload through this bucket.
+You still need to pass the bucket name, as the policy that is created and signed is based on the bucket name.

 ### 3. Integrate the upload pipeline into your frontend

 In your frontend code you can now use `s3-beam.client/s3-pipe`.